Finn Devold

 Finn Devold (born 24 April 1902 in Bergen, died 26 May 1977) was a Norwegian Arctic explorer, marine biologist and meteorologist.
 His father was parish priest Harald Ophus Devold.
-Together with his brother Hallvard Devold, Finn shared an interest in the Arctic areas and in the expansion of Norwegian sovereignty across Greenland.
+Together with his brother Hallvard Devold, Finn shared an interest in the Arctic areas and the expansion of Norwegian sovereignty across Greenland.

 Biography

 Finn first traveled to the Arctic in 1923, interrupting his earlier scientific studies in Norway.
-Together with his brother Hallvard he worked at the Kvadehuken meteorology station in Svalbard which had been established in 1920 by the Geophysical Institute of Tromsø.
-While there he took part in a rescue operation of two English airmen whose aircraft had crash-landed nearby.
-In October 1924 the Kvadehuken facility was closed up for financial reasons and less than two years later he and his brother moved to the meteorological station in Jan Mayen.
-In 1927 Finn measured the elevation of Beerenberg, a volcano that is the island's highest point.
-After leaving Jan Mayen in 1928 Finn traveled to northeastern Greenland with his brother, who was a leader of the "Greenland case" (Grønlandssaken), a movement that sought to bring large swathes of East Greenland under Norwegian sovereignty.
-During that time (1927–28) he also became Fridtjof Nansen's assistant.
+He worked with his brother Hallvard at the Kvadehuken meteorology station in Svalbard, established in 1920 by the Geophysical Institute of Tromsø.
+While there, he took part in a rescue operation of two English airmen whose aircraft had crash-landed nearby.
+In October 1924, the Kvadehuken facility was closed for financial reasons, and less than two years later, he and his brother moved to the meteorological station in Jan Mayen.
+In 1927, Finn measured the elevation of Beerenberg, a volcano that is the island's highest point.
+After leaving Jan Mayen in 1928, Finn traveled to northeastern Greenland with his brother, a leader of the "Greenland case" (Grønlandssaken), a movement that sought to bring large swathes of East Greenland under Norwegian sovereignty.
+During that time (1927–28), he became Fridtjof Nansen's assistant.

-Norwegian claims in East Greenland
+Norwegian Claims in East Greenland

-Finn took an active part in the 1931–33 Norwegian territorial claim movement in Greenland led from Myggbukta Station, where his brother was leader of expeditions that were undertaken with the station as a base.
-By 1932 about 80 cabins manned by Norwegian trappers and fishermen had been built in different areas of East Greenland, including some in the distant King Frederick VI Coast and Storfjord Station in the Kangerlussuaq Fjord in between.
+Finn actively participated in the 1931–33 Norwegian territorial claim movement in Greenland led from Myggbukta Station, where his brother led expeditions undertaken with the station as a base.
+By 1932, about 80 cabins manned by Norwegian trappers and fishermen had been built in different areas of East Greenland, including some in the distant King Frederick VI Coast and Storfjord Station in the Kangerlussuaq Fjord in between.
 Finn Devold led the actions in southeastern Greenland, where he had established the Finnsbu radio station.

-12 July 1932 the Norwegian flag was raised at Myggbukta in the northeastern claim of Norway, where Helge Ingstad was named governor.
-At the same time Finn Devold was asked to formally raise the flag at Finnsbu in Southeast Greenland.
+12 July 1932, the Norwegian flag was raised at Myggbukta in the northeastern claim of Norway, where Helge Ingstad was named governor.
+At the same time, Finn Devold was asked to raise the flag at Finnsbu in Southeast Greenland.
 Denmark protested and brought the case to the Permanent Court of International Justice in The Hague.
-Following the 1933 resolution of the court awarding Greenland to the Danish government, Norway's claims in Greenland were given up and most Norwegian outposts were closed.
+Following the 1933 resolution of the court awarding Greenland to the Danish government, Norway's claims in Greenland were given up, and most Norwegian outposts were closed.

-Finn left Greenland on relief ship Signalhorn, which evacuated the staff of the stations in the Storfjord and Finnsbu areas and brought them back to Norway in August 1933.
-Even then, some of the stations, such as Jonsbu at the northern end and Torgilsbu at the southern, continued operation for a few years under Danish jurisdiction and restrictions.
+Finn left Greenland on the relief ship Signalhorn, which evacuated the stations' staff in the Storfjord and Finnsbu areas and brought them back to Norway in August 1933.
+Even then, some stations, such as Jonsbu at the northern end and Torgilsbu at the southern, continued operation under Danish jurisdiction and restrictions for a few years.